-chimpanzee locomotion hasbeen a great interest factors for the zoologists.
-Chimpanzees (Pan troglodytes) habitually move both bilaterally and quadraticly, and like the early monkey, hominins have become a common topic for understanding the evolution of bipedal locomotion.
-Here we make a strong comparison of kinetic, and bilateral and quadratic walking and walking in a sample of five captured chimpanzee and its locomotion.
-This article will be discussing about chimpanzee locomotion.
+chimpanzee locomotion has been a great interest factor for zoologists.
+Chimpanzees (Pan troglodytes) habitually move both bilaterally and quadratic and like the early monkey, hominins have become a common topic for understanding the evolution of bipedal locomotion.
+Here we make a strong comparison of kinetic, bilateral, and quadratic walking and walking in a sample of five captured chimpanzees and its locomotion.
+This article will be discussing chimpanzee locomotion.

 Chimpanzee locomotion

 The kinetics were recorded using Sagittal-Plane digital high-speed video in the treadmill trial.
-The kinetics were recorded through a forcepset.
+The kinetics were recorded.
 During the treadmill test, metabolic energy expenditure was measured by constant oxygen service.

 Consistent with previous work on chimpanzees and other homogenoids, we found that the spatiotemporal properties, joint angles, ground reaction forces, and metabolic costs of bipedal and quadratic locomotives are similar in chimpanzees.